 Also, keep it simple.
 Simplicity is very key.
 When you try to rush things in the restaurant industry, that’s when mistakes are made.

 SW: Definitely my grandfather.
-My grandfather was a country boy from Louisiana and ended up San Francisco.
+My grandfather was a country boy from Louisiana and ended up in San Francisco.
 He always had that staple country way about him.
 He was the only one I knew who drove an old ‘57 sport truck with a broom hanging out of the back.
-I was always embarrassed to get dropped off to school.
+I was always embarrassed to get dropped off at school.

 PW: Do you have a favorite food from Milk & Honey?

 SW: The dates in a pit, which are dates wrapped in bacon.
 I absolutely love the shrimp tacos.
-You only get two at a time, but we have more form the three flavors.
+You only get two at a time, but we have more from the three flavors.
 They’re great if you order a couple at a time and they’re perfect for sharing

-SW: One of the books I just finished is “Practicing his Presence”.
+SW: One of the books I just finished is “Practicing His Presence”.
 I am a Christian and would recommend that book to any Christian looking to work on their relationship with Jesus.